 This program is specifically designed for Councillors to provide an understanding of:

-As part of this Councillor Induction there is a Frequently Asked Questions section, to answer some practical questions that new Councillors will have as they commence in the role.
+As part of this Councillor Induction there is a Frequently Asked Questions section (located at the foot of the Our Council section), to answer some practical questions that new Councillors will have as they commence in the role.
 In addition to this core induction material, additional resources are being developed to assist Councillors in the area of personal professional development.